Colossians 4

 Paul asks for prayer that God would open gospel opportunity and that he would proclaim the mystery of Christ clearly.

-3 praying together for us also, that God may open to us a door for the word, to speak the mystery of Christ, for which I am also in bonds,
+3 as you pray also for us, that God may open to us a door for the word, so that we may proclaim the mystery of Christ, for which I am in chains.

-4 that I may reveal it as I ought to speak.
+4 Pray that I may declare it clearly, as I should.

 The church must make the most of every opportunity and answer each person with speech shaped by grace and wisdom.

-5 Walk in wisdom toward those who are outside, redeeming the time.
+5 Act wisely toward outsiders, redeeming the time.

-6 Let your speech always be with grace, seasoned with salt, that you may know how you ought to answer each one.
+6 Let your speech always be gracious, seasoned with salt, so that you may know how to answer everyone.

 Tychicus and Onesimus are sent to inform and encourage the Colossians as faithful brothers in Christ.